nonoroazoro/vscode-syncing/README.md

             > In case you may still need the `settings-mac.json` file, you will find it in the `revisions` of your `Gist`.

-        * And `Syncing` will try to download the `settings.json` corresponding to the current device, to ensure not to break your existing settings.
+        * `Syncing` will try to download the `settings.json` corresponding to the current device, to ensure this upgrade will not break your existing settings.

         > Please note that the `keybindings` will still be synced separately.